libusb/hidapi/README.md

 __Linux/hidraw__ (`linux/hid.c`):

-This back-end uses the hidraw interface in the Linux kernel.
-While this back-end will support both USB and Bluetooth, it has some limitations on kernels prior to 2.6.39, including the inability to send or receive feature reports.
+This back-end uses the hidraw interface in the Linux kernel, and supports both USB and Bluetooth HID devices.
+It requires kernel version at least 2.6.39 to build.
 In addition, it will only communicate with devices which have hidraw nodes associated with them.
 Keyboards, mice, and some other devices which are blacklisted from having hidraw nodes will not work.
 Fortunately, for nearly all the uses of hidraw, this is not a problem.

 __Linux/FreeBSD/libusb__ (`libusb/hid.c`):